I

 無名,天地之始;

-Nameless — the beginning of heaven and earth;
+Nameless is the beginning of Heaven and Earth;

 有名,萬物之母。

-Named — the mother of the ten thousand things.
+Named is the mother of the myriad things.

 故,